biocoder-frodo/SynoDuplicateFolders/README.md

 * Historical volume information in graphs

 ## Caveats
-* I've developed this for a DS1512+ that is now patched to DSM 6.2.2-24922 Update 4, with a English userinterface and the timezone set to GMT+01.
+* I've developed this for a DS1512+ that is now patched to DSM 6.2.3-25423, with a English userinterface and the timezone set to GMT+01.
 Since this application is parsing server output, this may not work for you, without making changes to code.

 Tested with Storage Analyzer 2.0.1-0208.